Websockets

 Status Code – The WebSocket close code that describes why the connection was terminated.

 Reason – A human-readable reason string, why the connection was closed.
 Provided by the remote server.
+Parsed into a JSON object.

 Was Clean – A Boolean indicating whether the connection was closed cleanly (true) or abruptly (false).